-I was sitting with my class in assembly the other day and I suddenly got the primal urge to blurt something highly inappropriate out.
+I was sitting with my class in assembly the other day and I suddenly got the primal urge to blurt something highly inappropriate out - that pesky inner voice was at it again.
 If I really dared shout something, what would happen?
 Would I ever work again?
 And the more you think about the terrible consequences, the more you worry that you're really going to blurt something shocking out: something that could change (ruin) you life forever! 😂 😱 📣

 Back in class, I asked if it happens to the kids.
 The universal response was, "Yesssss!!!"

 I was desperate to ask, "What's the worse/ most hilarious thing you could blurt out in assembly.
 Of course, I didn't dare. 😜

 Instead, I thought I'd write my first poem of 2022 - all about that urge to blurt and that inner voice.
 However, I'd leave the the final stanza unwritten, just so the children have the opportunity to express their worst, poetic blurts in private.

 So do you get that urge to blurt

 The more they bounce and flounce and stay